Resume PDF or Word: The Best File Format in 2024

 The best format for a job application

-When applying for a job online, the best format to send and upload your resume in is usually a Word document.
-This format is most easily read by the majority of applicant tracking systems (or ATS).
-While it’s increasingly common for companies to invest in sophisticated ATS software that will parse your resume in any format, you can be confident that virtually all ATS scans can accurately read a .doc file.
+With it being increasingly common for companies to invest in sophisticated ATS software that will parse your resume in any format, you can be confident that virtually all ATS scans can accurately read a .doc file.

 The best file format for attaching your resume to an email

 On the other hand, many job seekers pass out their resumes like business cards while job searching.
 If you’re sending a direct message to someone and attaching your resume, you could consider sending it as a PDF.
-This will preserve your formatting to ensure that your resume looks the same on everyone’s screen.
+This preserves your formatting to ensure that your resume looks the same on everyone’s screen.

-However, take note: sending a resume PDF does NOT mean that it's a good idea to use a creative or graphic resume format.
-ATSs, hiring managers, and recruiters all prefer traditional, single-column resumes that can be quickly understood.
-If you aren't sure which resume format to use, this guide walks you through the three most popular resume formats for American and Canadian employers.
+However, take note: sending a resume PDF does NOT mean that it’s a good idea to use a creative or graphic resume format.
+The ATS, hiring managers, and recruiters all prefer traditional, single-column resumes that can be quickly scanned and understood.

-Here are some additional tips for choosing the most suitable file format for your resume.
+Below are some additional tips for choosing the most suitable file format for your resume.

 What to know about sending a PDF resume

-Many job seekers prefer sending a resume PDF as it keeps the formatting the same for whoever views it, and it’s compatible across most operating systems.
+Many job seekers prefer sending a resume PDF, as it keeps the formatting the same for whoever views it, and it’s compatible across most operating systems.

-• The reader can’t make any changes to your text
+• The reader can’t make any changes to your text.

 But there are also some problems with sending a resume PDF: